paxdotdev/pax/lab-journal-zb.md

 - Repeat (repeating a template, a la a stamp)
 - Component (instantiates an instance based on a template, a la a stamp)

-*Adoptees:* conceptually sound with Stacker, via slots
+*slot_children:* conceptually sound with Stacker, via slots
 - fits in the same struct `RenderNodePtrList`
-- instead of an "average case tree," Adoptees are an "expected case list"
+- instead of an "average case tree," slot_children are an "expected case list"
-- Sequence of siblings is relevant (beyond z-indexing); used to pluck adoptees away into whatever context
+- Sequence of siblings is relevant (beyond z-indexing); used to pluck slot_children away into whatever context

 *Children:* a.k.a. "primitive children," the intuitive "XML children" of certain elements that deal with children, such as Group, Frame, and more.
-Note that adoptees are a special form of children — Stacker's `children` (per the `Component` `template` definition that declares that Stacker) are dealt with by Stacker as adoptees.
+Note that slot_children are a special form of children — Stacker's `children` (per the `Component` `template` definition that declares that Stacker) are dealt with by Stacker as slot_children.

-Tangential observation: the `Component` has no way of knowing whether the children it's passing will be dealt with as `adoptees` or `primitive children`.
+Tangential observation: the `Component` has no way of knowing whether the children it's passing will be dealt with as `slot_children` or `primitive children`.

 **So: can these concepts be compacted?**

 Let's imagine establishing a rule: that a `RenderNode` may deal with its `children` however it sees fit.
-For example: it may or may not deal with `children` as order-sensitive `adoptees`.
+For example: it may or may not deal with `children` as order-sensitive `slot_children`.
 The management of `children` is thus _encapsulated._

 A key distinction between `template` and `children` is the authoring.  `children` are passed as "intuitive XML children", e.g. to Repeat & friends.

 `template` is a definition, currently used only by Components.
-A Component may have both a `template` (its definition) and `children` (adoptees) [but is there ever a case where a Component instance has non-adoptee children? perhaps not!]
+A Component may have both a `template` (its definition) and `children` (slot_children) [but is there ever a case where a Component instance has non-slot_child children? perhaps not!]

-Given the duality above, perhaps it's worth making `adoptees` explicit?
+Given the duality above, perhaps it's worth making `slot_children` explicit?
 It reinforces the notion that `children` are injected from the outside, rather than "birthed" internally (a la a template)

-Is there a case where `adoptees` doesn't make sense to describe children?
+Is there a case where `slot_children` doesn't make sense to describe children?
 For `Group`, for example, it's awkward.
 Group also doesn't use slots.
 So:
 - `children` are for primitives, e.g. for a `Group` and its contents
-- `adoptees` are specific to `Component` instances (because `StackFrame` is req'd.) that use `Slot`s
+- `slot_children` are specific to `Component` instances (because `StackFrame` is req'd.) that use `Slot`s
 - `template` is specific to `Component` instances